 National Library Week

-Celebrate National Library Week April 7-13, 2019 with the theme "Libraries = Strong Communities."
-Visit the National Library Week web page for updates about National Library Week 2019.
+The theme for National Library Week 2019 (April 7-13) was "Libraries = Strong Communities."
+Visit the National Library Week web page and join the ALA Connect National Library Week community for updates about National Library Week 2020.

 Library Card Sign-up Month

-Thank you to Disney Pixar's superhero family, the Incredibles, for serving as honorary chairs in 2018.
+Thank you to Disney Pixar's "Toy Story 4" characters for serving as honorary chairs in 2019!

 Libraries = Strong Communities